eyedeekay/sam-forwarder/README.md

 to determine how to go about managing these keys.
 Right now this system is pretty bad.
 I'll be addressing that soon too.

-TCP and UDP are both working now.
-Additional functionality might be added by adding other kinds of protocols overtop the TCP and UDP tunnels as a primitive.
+TCP and UDP are both working now. but UDP requires the service to already be configured to work.
+Changes to address this shortcoming are pending.
-There's a very basic UDP-based VPN available in samcatd by configuration-file only for now.
-Also it requires root.
-Probably need to split the VPN part into it's own application.
-The package will need to give the application CAP\_NET\_BIND\_SERVICE or something.
-This might work:

-        sudo setcap cap_net_bind_service=epi ./bin/samcatd

-But I need to learn more about capabilities before I make that part of the thing.
+Experimental support for KCP-based error correction and streaming-over-datagrams is in the works.
 Some kind of reverse-proxy or filter is also an obvious choice.

 I've only enabled the use of a subset of the i2cp and tunnel configuration options, the ones I use the most and for no other real reason assume other